PolarGoose/arduino-dsmr-2/README.md

 # History behind this fork
 [matthijskooijman](https://github.com/matthijskooijman) is the original creator of this DSMR parser.
-Later, [glmnet/arduino-dsmr](https://github.com/glmnet/arduino-dsmr) fork was created to make the code work with more DSMR devices.
-[glmnet](https://github.com/glmnet) also used his fork to create an [ESPHome DSMR](https://esphome.io/components/sensor/dsmr/) component.
+[glmnet](https://github.com/glmnet) continued work on this parser in his fork [glmnet/arduino-dsmr](https://github.com/glmnet/arduino-dsmr).
+He also used his fork to create [ESPHome DSMR](https://esphome.io/components/sensor/dsmr/) component.
-After that, the work on the `arduino-dsmr` parser was abandoned.
-Currently, it was discovered that dependency on the Arduino framework causes issues for some ESP32 devices (the FW size is too big, and the Arduino framework makes you use an outdated version of ESP-IDF).
-Thus, I decided to create a new fork and make the parser work on any platform without Arduino.
+After that, the work on the `arduino-dsmr` parser was mostly stopped.

+## The reasons to create `arduino-dsmr-2` fork
+Dependency on the Arduino framework limits the applicability of this parser.
+For example, it is not possible to use it on Linux.
+The Arduino framework on ESP32 inflates the FW size and doesn't allow usage of the latest version of ESP-IDF.
+Many pull requests and bug fixes needed to be integrated into the parser.

 # How to work with the code
-* You can open the repository and work with the code using any IDE that supports Cmake.
+* You can open the code using any IDE that supports CMake.
-* Note: if you want to run `build-windows.ps1` script you need `Visual Studio 2022` to be installed.
+* Note: `build-windows.ps1` script needs `Visual Studio 2022` to be installed.
+* Note: `build-linux.sh` script needs clang to be installed.